Electronic correlation effects in the response of graphene and MoS2 monolayers to the impact of highly-charged ions: Results

 After the ion has left the monolayer, its Coulomb force quickly fades and the spectrum starts to relax.
 Consequently, both, the low energy and high-energy states become only weakly occupied and a main peak remains.
 It significantly differs from the characteristic two-peak structure that was present before the ion impact, cf. Fig. a) reflecting substantial energy absorption by the electrons in the monolayer.
 This interpretation is also confirmed by the time evolution of the energy contributions, cf. Fig.~\ref{fig:energy_profiles_4}.
 There, we observed a significant increase of the correlation energy and an even stronger increase of the kinetic energy that was induced by the projectile.

 Finally, we are in a position to investigate the influence of second-order Born correlations on the DOS, in comparison to a Hartree-Fock calculation.
 This comparison is shown for the final state, $t=5$fs, in Fig.~\ref{fig:dm_7}.
-Evidently, correlations lead to a merge of the two tight binding bands, as well as to an increased occupation of higher-energy states.
+Evidently, correlations lead to a merging of the two tight binding bands, as well as to an increased occupation of higher-energy states.
+Concluding this section, we mention that recently an alternative approach to correlated spectra in G1--G2 simulations was proposed by Reeves and Vlcek \cite{reeves_prl_24} which will be tested in forthcoming work.